Jean-005/Capstone_Project/README.md

 - Run the command **git pull** to ensure you have the latest version.
 - Open the react project in the preferred IDE such as Visual Studio Code.
-- Open the intergrate terminal and run the command ```npm install``` followed by ```npm start```
+- Open the intergrate terminal and run the command ```npm install``` followed by ```npm start``` *How to get a GeoAPIFY key:*

+## List of Example Routes:
+-Full urls including placeholders for variables (localhost:8080/users/:id) -Permitted requests for each route (GET, POST, etc) -Examples of permitted requests where appropriate -Examples of responses
+-Routes should be organised by route and not by request method

 ## Contributing Instructions